apache/cordova-docs/docs/en/2.0.0/guide/plugin-development/android/index.md

     exec(<successFunction>, <failFunction>, <service>, <action>, [<args>]);

-This will marshall a request from the WebView to the Android native side, more or less boiling down to calling the `action` method on the `service` class, with the arguments passed in the `args` Array.
+This will marshal a request from the WebView to the Android native side, more or less boiling down to calling the `action` method on the `service` class, with the arguments passed in the `args` Array.